5 km, Perm Krai

 5 kilometr (5 км) is a rural locality (a settlement) in Krasnosludskoye Rural Settlement of Dobryansky District, Perm Krai, Russia.

-The population was 328 as of 2010.
+The population was 328 as of 2010; 361 (91% of Russians) as of 2002.

 Geography

 The settlement is located on the shore of the Chusov Bay of Kama Reservoir.

+Perm — Ugleuralskaya section of the Sverdlovsk Railway passes through the settlement, on which the Posyolok Pyatyy Kilometr (until January 2022 — 5 km) train stop is located here.

+To the south of the settlement there is a railway bridge over the Chusovaya River.
+The city Perm is located on the opposite shore of the Chusov Bay.